Login

 Step 5.
 Plan Your Startup Costs

-Accurately estimating your startup costs is crucial for financial planning.
+Accurately estimating your ice cream shop startup costs is crucial for financial planning.
 Here’s a breakdown of potential expenses:

 Item Estimated Cost